United Arab Emirates national football team: History

-United Arab Emirates missed the qualification for the 2000 AFC Asian Cup in Lebanon and finished in last place at the 2002 Gulf Cup in Saudi Arabia.
+United Arab Emirates missed the qualification for the 2000 AFC Asian Cup in Lebanon and finished in last place at the 2002 Arabian Gulf Cup in Saudi Arabia.
 It was eliminated in the next three Asian Cup tournaments at the group stage.
 In 2004 and 2007 editions, UAE was all eliminated by the hand to debutants Jordan and Vietnam.
 In 2011, it finished the tournament goalless.
-At this time, coaches that managed the Emirates included Carlos Queiroz, Roy Hodgson and Dick Advocaat.
+At this time, United Arab Emirates appointed world class coaches like Carlos Queiroz, Roy Hodgson and Dick Advocaat.
 In 2006, UAE appointed Bruno Metsu as the new manager.
-He led the Emirates to the 2007 Gulf Cup title.
+He led the Emirates to carry the 2007 Arabian Gulf Cup title.

 After hiring foreign coaches, in 2012, United Arab Emirates appointed the Olympic team coach Mahdi Ali as the manager of the senior team.
 Ali began creating a squad inviting players that he had worked with at the youth level.
-He led the Emirates to their second Gulf Cup title in 2013.
+He led the Emirates to their second Arabian Gulf Cup title in 2013.
 At the 2015 AFC Asian Cup, United Arab Emirates defeated Qatar 4–1 and Bahrain 2–1 and lost to Iran by a goal.
 As group runner-up, it faced the defending champions Japan in the quarter-final and earned a victory on penalties to advance to the last four.
 In the semi-finals, it lost 2–0 to the host Australia.
 In the third-place play-off, it beat Iraq 3–2.
-United Arab Emirates qualified through the AFC qualification where it finished fourth in Group B thus failing to qualify for the 2018 FIFA World Cup.
+United Arab Emirates qualified through the 2018 FIFA World Cup qualification where it finished fourth in Group B thus failing to qualify for the 2018 FIFA World Cup.
 Ahmed Khalil was a top scorer in the qualification.
 Around this time Mahdi Ali resigned from his position.

-The Emirates hosted the 2019 Asian Cup, this marked the second time they hosted an AFC Asian Cup.
-The team had Alberto Zaccheroni as a coach.
-In the Asian Cup tournament, UAE proceeded to the quarter-finals where it scored its first-ever goal against Australia to gain its first-ever win against this opponent.
+United Arab Emirates then hosted the 2019 AFC Asian Cup, this marked the second time they hosted an AFC Asian Cup.
+The team had Italian Alberto Zaccheroni as their coach.
+In the AFC Asian Cup tournament, UAE proceeded to the quarter-finals where it scored its first-ever goal against Australia to gain its first-ever win against this opponent.
 The semi-finals was between the host and Qatar.
 Some audiences threw footwear in the pitch after Qatar scored its second goal.
 UAE lost 0–4 marking its first defeat to Qatar since 2001.